segurosfalabella/gke-earth-tools/README.md

 # Kubernetes Deployment on Google GKE Service

-This repo contains a GKE deployment using Terraform, and the following tools:
+This repo contains a GKE deployment using Terraform, with the following tools:

 1. Consul
 2. Traefik